Garaio-REM/remcloud-message-bus-api/letting_context.md

     Deactivated --> [*]
 ```

-**NOTE:** New tenant fields have been added to be consistent with the GraphQL API.
+**NOTE:** New tenant fields have been added to be consistent with the GraphQL API, these include (fullName, type, dateOfBirth, type, allphoneNumbers, allEmails & postalAddress)
 Also note that the logic for the preferred phoneNumber and email fields has also changed to be consistent with the GraphQL API (the preferred value is now based on the person type).

+<<<<<<< HEAD
 NOTE: We have discovered minor differences in the logic for sending the _preferred_ `email` and `phoneNumber` in mbus messages, the priority is always the same for all persons, while GraphQL queries send different values for Legal and Physical persons.
 At the moment, we are not planning to change this behaviour without consulting our partners, in order to prevent unexpected side effects.

 ### Letting.Tenancy.Created